Letter of explanation: Why it’s important and how to write one

 Do I always need a letter of explanation?

-A lender wants to make sure you’re in the best possible position to take on the financial responsibility of a mortgage.
-In addition, lenders like to be confident they’re making a wise investment.
+A lender wants to make sure you are in the best possible position to take on the financial responsibility of a mortgage because lenders like to be confident, they are making a wise investment.
 Certain events can trigger a red flag for the underwriter, so your lender may ask you for a letter of explanation to help ease concerns.

-There are a few reasons you or a third party may need to produce this letter, depending on the lender you’re working with and the type of loan you’re getting.
-If you’ve experienced any of the examples above, you may want to prepare a letter of explanation now to ensure a smooth process.
+There are a few reasons you or a third party may need to produce this letter, depending on the lender you are working with and the type of loan you are getting.
+If you have experienced any of the examples above, you may want to prepare a letter of explanation now to ensure a smooth process.

 Ready to take the first step in your home buying journey?
 Start a mortgage application with Rocket Mortgage today to see how much home you qualify for.